seattlerb/ruby_parser/gauntlet.md

 ## Curating an Archive of Ruby Files

-Next, I process the gem mirror into a much more digestable structure using `hash.rb` (TODO: needs a better name):
+Next, I process the gem mirror into a much more digestable structure using `unpack_gems.rb`.

 ```
-% cd RP
+% cd RP/gauntlet
-% /Volumes/StuffA/gauntlet/bin/unpack_gems.rb
+% time caffeinate /Volumes/StuffA/gauntlet/bin/unpack_gems.rb -v [-a] ; say done
 ... waaaait ...
+% DIR=gauntlet.$(today).(all|new).noindex
-% mv hashed.noindex gauntlet.$(today).noindex
+% mv hashed.noindex $DIR
-% lrztar gauntlet.$(today).noindex
+% tar c $DIR | zstd -5 -T0 --long > archives/$DIR.tar.zst
+% tar vc -T <(fd . $DIR | sort) | zstd -5 -T0 --long > archives/$DIR.tar.zst
-% mv gauntlet.$(today).noindex.lrz /Volumes/StuffA/gauntlet/
+% ./bin/sync.sh
 ```

-This script filters all the newer gems (TODO: WHY?), unpacks them, finds all the files that look like they're valid ruby, ensures they're valid ruby (using the current version of ruby to compile them), and then moves them into a SHA dir structure that looks something like
+This script filters all the newer (< 1 year old) gems (unless `-a` is used), unpacks them, finds all the files that look like they're valid ruby, ensures they're valid ruby (using the current version of ruby to compile them), and then moves them into a SHA dir structure that looks something like this:
-this:

 ```
 hashed.noindex/a/b/c/<full_file_sha>.rb